-Even in this era of skinimalism and trendy “clean look” makeup, foundation will still be a base product we just have to have in our makeup bags.
-At the end of the day, when you want to go full glam or want more than natural coverage (or to simply tuck blemishes away for the day), a medium or full coverage foundation is what you’ll reach for.
+Even in this era of skinimalism and trendy “clean look” makeup, foundation will still be a base product we just must have in our makeup bags.
+At the end of the day, when you want to go full glam or want more than natural coverage (or to simply tuck blemishes away for the day), a medium- or full-coverage foundation is what you’ll reach for.
 What isn’t so clear across the board is how to apply that foundation.

 Many of us put on foundation using our fingers when we’re first learning how to apply makeup, then comes makeup brushes and then makeup sponges.
 But which is really better?
-Keep reading as we break down the debate about brushes versus sponges versus fingers—which tool is best for applying your foundation?
+Keep reading as we break down the debate about brushes versus sponges versus fingers — which is the best tool to apply foundation?

 When you’re first building a makeup kit for beginners, makeup brushes are a must.
 They make applying different types of makeup products easier, and they undoubtedly make for a cleaner process.
 Not to mention, some products just transfer better when applied with a brush.
 Applying foundation with a foundation brush can help you get a smooth and even base for the rest of your look.

 The Benefit Of Applying Foundation With a Makeup Sponge

 While we love collecting beautiful makeup brushes, a makeup sponge or blender can also work wonders in laying down foundation and other base products.
 For anyone who loves an airbrushed finish, you understand that opting for a makeup sponge will help achieve this look.
 Bouncing and tapping the blender to your skin will help set the product down with a smooth, almost blurred, finish.

 The Benefit Of Applying Foundation With Your Fingers